videojs/videojs-contrib-quality-levels/README.md

 ## Using

-The list of `QualiyLevel`s can be accessed using `qualityLevels()` on the Player object.
+The list of `QualiyLevels` can be accessed using `qualityLevels()` on the Player object.
 With this list, you can:
- * see which quality levels are available for the current source
+ * See which quality levels are available for the current source
- * enable or disable specific quality levels to change which levels are selected by ABR
+ * Enable or disable specific quality levels to change which levels are selected by ABR
- * see which quality level is currently selected by ABR
+ * See which quality level is currently selected by ABR
- * detect when the selected quality level changes
+ * Detect when the selected quality level changes

 Example
 ```js